LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-archaeology.md

 *Getting started*
 * Learn more about why sharing data matters in archaeology.
 Explore publications on archaeological data, reuse, and publishing including *Openness and archaeology's information ecosystem* at <https://escholarship.org/uc/item/9tq378jg> and *Other People's Data: A Demonstration of the Imperative of Publishing Primary Data* at <https://escholarship.org/uc/item/1nt1v9n2>
 * Consider times you haven't been able to access data associated with your research.
 How did you address this issue?
-* Consider times you have tried to use collaborators or colleagues data in your own research.
+* Consider times you have tried to use collaborators' or colleagues' data in your own research.
 What steps did you have to take to make sense of the data, to incorporate it into your own dataset, or to analyze it?
 What might have made this process easier?

 *Learn more*
 * Learn more about sensitive data and what you can do to protect while still making it accessible from resources such as ANDS (<https://www.ands.org.au/working-with-data/sensitive-data/sharing-sensitive-data>) and ADS (<http://archaeologydataservice.ac.uk/advice/sensitiveDataPolicy.xhtml>)
 * Consider whether there are any ethical or legal restrictions around data in your own work.
-Discuss these considerations with the approproate representatives and determine what the best plan for sharing data is for all relevant parties.
+Discuss these considerations with the appropriate representatives and determine what the best plan for sharing data is for all relevant parties.

 *Challenge me*
 * Learn more about the differences between publishing and sharing data then either: